 Number one is the investment amount.
 You’re generally gonna find the investment range to open up a franchise, including the franchise fee, working capital, any real estate expenses in the franchise disclosure document, also called the FDD.

 Another important item is the revenues.
 How much money are you making from this franchise in terms of how much money comes into the franchise location?
-The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue., revenue, outside of the U.S., they call it turnover.
+Sales, revenue, outside of the U.S., they call it turnover.
 Sixty percent of franchises disclose financial information, generally at least the sales information in Item 19 of the FDD.
 If the franchisor does not disclose sales information, it’s very important that you consult directly with multiple franchisees.
 We recommend you speak to at least five franchisees to better understand the financial information.